 - Overhead Squat with a broomstick.

-If you don’t want to use this warmup then at least make sure you’re warming up all the muscles you will using in the workout.
-The warm up should take you about 5 to 10 minutes to complete.
+If you don’t want to use this warmup, then at least ensure you’re warming up all the muscles you will use in the workout.
+The warm-up should take you about 5 to 10 minutes to complete.